For more information about the Mount Rushmore National Memorial Foundation Document, contact: email@example.com or write to:

 The busts of U.S. Presidents George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt represent the first 150 years of the nation’s history.
 Encompassing the triumphs, struggles, and evolution of the country, the presidents remind visitors of the political, social, and cultural histories of the past and the relevancy of America’s spirit and ideals today.
 Borglum’s vision included a giant inscription on the mountain, as well as a giant Hall of Records behind the sculpture.
 Neither of these projects was fully realized.
 A finished doorway leading to a rough-cut hallway into the mountain was the beginning and end to the Hall of Records.

 Mount Rushmore came under the stewardship of the National Park Service in 1933.
 Since that time, the National Park Service has managed the natural and cultural resources within the 1,278-acre memorial, including large stands of old growth ponderosa pine forest, granite peaks, historic buildings and archeological sites, streams and wetlands, and flora and fauna, representing five different biomes.
-The memorial has witnessed an increase in visitation, reaching over three million visitors in recent years.
+The memorial has witnessed an increase in visitation, reaching over two million visitors in recent years.
 The national and international visitors reflect the success of the vision of Doane Robinson and the power of the messages found within the memorial.

 The land encompassing Mount Rushmore National Memorial reflects human habitation and development for thousands of years, from the earliest stone tools of tribal populations to the first homesteads in the Black Hills.
 There are also several historic sites related to the mining boom of the area and sites related to the early development and tourism of the park.
 Mount Rushmore National Memorial and the Black Hills are also sacred spaces for living cultures whose legacies still thrive today.